America Rising: 2014 Senate races

 In the 2014 Iowa senate race, America Rising released a split screen video of Democratic Senate candidate Bruce Braley being readied for a televised appearance alongside a similar video of former U.S. Senator John Edwards.
-America Rising also released a video of Braley saying of Iowa Senator Chuck Grassley, "you might have a farmer from Iowa who never went to law school, never practiced law, serving as the next chair of the Senate Judiciary Committee."
+America Rising also released a video of Braley saying of Republican Senator Chuck Grassley, "you might have a farmer from Iowa who never went to law school, never practiced law, serving as the next chair of the Senate Judiciary Committee."

-The campaign of Alaska U.S. Senator Mark Begich's reelection opponent, Dan Sullivan, used the identical opposition research files as did an outside group aligned with it.
-Their source was America Rising, which has a corporate political research arm that purveys its materials directly to campaigns, but it also sells to outside groups like Crossroads Grassroots Policy Strategies (Crossroads GPS).
+In 2014 Dan Sullivan's campaign used the identical opposition research files, as did an outside group aligned with it, during his race against Democrat Mark Begich, the incumbent Senator from Alaska.
+Their source was America Rising, which has a corporate political research arm that purveys its materials directly to campaigns, but also sells to outside groups like Crossroads Grassroots Policy Strategies (Crossroads GPS).

 "Everyone is paying for the same research, information, and then they can use it at their own discretion.
-Nobody's discussing how they want to deploy that information," said Tim Miller, America Rising's executive director.
-The Sullivan campaign also employed the same political consulting firm, Black Rock Group, as did the Crossroads GPS sister organization, American Crossroads, a super PAC that had spent more than a million dollars on campaign ads attacking Begich or promoting Sullivan.
+Nobody's discussing how they want to deploy that information," said Tim Miller, then America Rising's executive director.
+The Sullivan campaign, the Republican group Crossroads GPS, and American Crossroads (a super PAC which had spent more than a million dollars on campaign ads attacking Begich or promoting Sullivan) had all used the same political consulting firm, Black Rock Group.
 Operatives Ed Gillespie and Karl Rove co-founded the two latter organizations.
 One of the partners at Black Rock, Michael Dubke, is a strategist for Sullivan's campaign; another, Carl Forti, is the political director for American Crossroads.

 Miller and Dubke both contend their firms' arrangements do not violate the law because they each employ different workers on opposite sides of a firewall between the campaigns and the outside groups.
 Dubke said he works on some projects alongside Forti, but they don't interact on Alaska issues and Forti works out of a separate office for American Crossroads.
 A spokesman for the Sullivan campaign, Mike Anderson, failed to respond to a request to address how it ensures its vendors avoid violating coordination rules.
 He wrote: "There are very clear guidelines, and our campaign staff, consultants and vendors strictly adhere to them."
 The Federal Election Commission (FEC) avoids policing the relationships between outside groups and candidates, failing to bring enforcement, according to Larry Noble, the former general counsel for the FEC from 1987 to 2000.
 Nobel says the FEC's three Democrats and three Republicans frequently deadlock as they vote on whether or not to initiate investigations.
-Ann Ravel, the frustrated vice chair of the FEC authored a 2014 New York Times op-ed about the stalemates entitled, "How Not to Enforce Campaign Laws."
+Ann Ravel, the vice chair of the FEC authored a 2014 New York Times op-ed about the stalemates entitled, "How Not to Enforce Campaign Laws."